geo6/website/privacy.md

 We may modify the terms of this commitment to reflect changes to the law or changes to our Services.

 The most recent version is available on our website.

-For more information, visit [www.privacycommission.be](https://www.privacycommission.be/).
-You can also contact this authority if you do not agree with our point of view.